azerinnan/House_price_analysis/README.md

 ### Insights Highlighted
 - Freehold is the dominant tenure type with 65.9% of the dataset.
-- The average median house price in Malaysia is RM 540.85 K.
+- The average median house price in Malaysia is RM 540,850.
 - Bungalows in Negeri Sembilan are the most transacted house type, with 593 transactions recorded.
-- Kuala Lumpur and Johor have the highest median house price in Malaysian property market.
+- Kuala Lumpur and Johor have the highest median house prices in the Malaysian property market.